rancherfederal/rke2-ansible/docs/README.md

   roles:
     - role: rancherfederal.rke2_ansible.rke2
 ```

+## Playbooks
+Most of the playbooks provided by this repository are not intended to be used in production environments without testing and should therefore be considered experimental with two exceptions `site.yml` and `install.yml`.
+All playbooks are provided as is and are not guaranteed to be stable or safe.
+### `site.yml`
+`site.yml` has been kept for backwards compatibility, `site.yml` only calls `install.yml`.

+### `install.yml`
+This playbook is the full install playbook intended to build your RKE2 cluster.

+### `rotate-certs.yml`
+When building out a cluster RKE2 needs to generate certificates, all certificates are valid for 365 days be default.
+This play stops the RKE2 service of each node (by default one at a time), rotates the certificates by calling `rke2 certificate rotate` then starts the service again.
+> RKE2 client and server certificates are valid for 365 days from their date of issuance.
+Any certificates that are expired or within 120 days to expire are automatically renewed every time RKE2 starts.
+This renewal extends the lifetime of the existing certs.

+> [!NOTE]
+> Certificates will not be rotated if they are not within at least 120 days old of expiring.

+### `testing.yml`
+This is used for the repositories testing, do not use.

+### `upgrade.yml`
+> [!CAUTION]
+> This is a very basic playbook and running it against a production cluster is not advised.
+This playbook will not drain a node before upgrading.
+Use at your own risk.

+This playbook collects the needed details from all nodes before running the installation on each server, then each agent.
+By default this playbook will only update one server at a time, then one agent at a time.

 ## Tags
 The RKE2 role currently contains seven tags ("cis", "setup-os", "configure", "addons", "setup-root", "stig", "never").
 Some must be run after the cluster is installed and some may happen before.
 When using these tags caution is advised.